Frederic Sorrieu and his visualization:

-- Change of monarchy and establishment of republic, creation of new assembly.
+- Change of monarchy and establishment of the republic, creation of new assembly.

 - Rise of Napoleon and his reforms.
-Revolutionaries help other people of Europe to become nation.
+Revolutionaries help other people of Europe to become nations.

 The making of Nationalism in Europe:

-- Germany, Italy and Switzerland were divided into Kingdom, duchies and cantones these divisions were having their autonomous rulers.
+- Germany, Italy, and Switzerland were divided into kingdoms, duchies, and Cantonese these divisions were having their autonomous rulers.

 - Uses of different languages.

-- Industrialization in England, emergence of a working class and liberalism.
+- Industrialization in England, the emergence of a working-class, and liberalism.

-- New conservation after 1815 and preservation of traditional institution.
+- New conservation after 1815 and preservation of traditional institutions.

 - After the defeat of Napoleon, the European government follows the spirit of conservatism.
 Conservative regimes were autocratic Revolutionaries at that time fought for liberty and freedom.

 Giuseppe Mazzini had played an important role in the unification of Italy.
 He formed a secret society called ‘Young Italy’ in Marseilles, to spread his goals.
 He believed Italy could not continue to be a patchwork of small states and had to be forged into a single unified republic.
 During 1830’s, Mazzini sought to put together a coherent programme for a unitary Italian Republic.
 As uprisings in 1831 and 1848 had failed, the mantle now fell on Sardinia-Piedmont under its ruler Emmanuel II to unify Italy.